rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 They have bugs to fix, called “debugging”.
 To debug is often hell.
 It requires to step into someone else’s shoes and understand their logic.
 It can take from 5 mins to a few days in Armageddon.

-If Developers don't see logical beauty or simplicity out of the box,  oh dear, your technology or framework will be trashed without pity.
-They do not hesitate a second to spend energy elsewhere.
+Today's developers must see logical beauty or simplicity in your technology or framework.
+Otherwise, they will spend energy elsewhere.

 Developers have a deep love for automating everything around them.
 They love to do things faster and with less effort.
+Do not confuse that with laziness.

 They are bodybuilders for logical thinking, stepping over pain and stress while muscling their thoughts.